This post shows you how to host the perfect Friendsgiving party.

-You’re hosting a Friendsgiving party, that’s so exciting!
+You’re hosting a Friendsgiving party; that’s so exciting!
 There are probably a hundred questions in your head, and rightly so.
-There is a lot to take care of as a host, so let’s get into it.
+There is much to take care of as a host, so let’s get into it.

-This is a step-by-step guide showing you how to plan and set-up the perfect Friendsgiving party.
+This step-by-step guide shows you how to plan and set up the perfect Friendsgiving party.

 Who is coming?

 Let’s first decide who you’re going to invite!
-Be realistic with your space and think of how many people you can fit comfortably.
+Be realistic with your space, and consider how many people you can fit comfortably.
 Hosting is a serious task, so personally, my favorite number of people to host would be a maximum of 10.

 Decide on a date

-I’d say the weekend before Thanksgiving is the best time to host your Friendsgiving.
-That way, everyone is in the thanksgiving mood, and the right energy really elevates the party.
+The weekend before Thanksgiving is the best time to host your Friendsgiving.
+That way, everyone is in a thanksgiving mood, and the right energy elevates the party.

 Send out a paper invite.

 Oldskool paper invites are the best!
-Of course, it takes a little more effort than sending out a digital invite, but it’s worth it.
+Of course, it takes a little more effort than sending a digital invite, but it’s worth it.
 Send your guests a paper invitation if you want to go all out.

 Paper invite idea here:

 Send out a digital invite

 Use a free design platform like Canva to design your Friendsgiving invites.
-It’s SUPER easy and there are thousands of templates to choose from.
+It’s SUPER easy, and there are thousands of templates to choose from.
 Type ‘Thanksgiving’ or ‘Friendsgiving’ in the Canva search bar and take your pick.
 I use Canva for everything.
-For example, for designing blog graphics, pins, and social media posts.
+For example, designing blog graphics, pins, and social media posts.

 Here is my Canva Friendsgiving invite: